Wighugan/BookmarkRecipeBook/README.md

 Mod Loader: Fabric

 Client-Side: This mod is completely client-side!
 You can install it on your computer and use it on vanilla multiplayer servers without the server needing to install it.

+📝Note

+The mod compatibility with any resource packs